top of page

 Coach Roberts emphasized that Brink's career-high of four offensive rebounds were pivotal in the second half.
 “That counts as offense in my book, too,” she said.

 Jackson, meanwhile, apologized for a late technical foul, noting she felt it should have been a double tech.
 The accountability led to an endearing moment where Jackson received support not only from the media but from head coach Roberts as she patted her on the back.
 The honesty, chemistry, love, and support this team has for one another was on full display.
-But there was still one looming question: where is KP?

 When the presser wrapped, Plum stood in the hallway with Sparks staff and two well-known reporters.
 At first, it seemed she was simply prioritizing outlets with the largest reach.
 But then came the tears, the retreat, and the quiet admission: she didn't trust reporters.